 The WIYN 0.9m Observatory supports the current and future research and educational needs of its scientists by operating and maintaining the 0.9m facility at its highest standards.
 The 0.9m Observatory strives to develop opportunities to enable frontier astrophysical research.

-Dr. Michael Richmond with graduate students Marcus Freeman and Valerie Rapson in the 0.9m WIYN control room.
+Dr. Michael Richmond with PhD Alumni Marcus Freeman ('15) and Valerie Rapson ('15) in the 0.9m WIYN control room.

 CCRG Supercomputer Laboratory "Black Hole Lab"